 If you want to know what exactly Apple's iCloud Drive is and does, you've come to the right place.

 What is iCloud Drive?

-You can store any type of file in iCloud Drive, as long as it's less than 15GB in size.
+You can store any type of file in iCloud Drive, if it's less than 50GB in size.

 How to set up iCloud Drive